Table of Contents

-Fall warbler migration is the best time of year to find a good variety of warblers in the Canadian prairies .
+Fall warbler migration is the best time of year to find a good variety of warblers in Canada.

 The abundance of warblers reaches a peak during fall migration when the number of adult birds is augmented by numerous immatures.
 Warblers generally allow us only a short glimpse of their beautiful colours before they return to hide out of sight within the dense vegetation.
-Before each migration season, birders need to brush up on their warbler field marks to identify them quickly.
+Before each migration season, birders need to brush up on their warbler field marks so that they can identify them quickly.

-The first workshop will focus on a dozen warbler species that appear in the prairies mainly in the latter half of August.
+The first Warbler ID workshop will focus on a dozen warbler species that leave the boreal forest and appear in the prairies and elsewhere in Canada mainly during the latter half of August.

-The second workshop will be devoted to another dozen warbler species that regularly migrate through the prairies in September.
+The second Warbler ID workshop will be devoted to another dozen warbler species that regularly migrate through the prairies and elsewhere in Canada during September.

-The third workshop will focus on 4 species of vireos that appear in September plus a variety of exciting rare warbler species that might appear late in the migration season.
+The third Warbler ID workshop will focus on 4 species of vireos that appear in September plus a variety of exciting rare warbler species that might appear late in the migration season.

 The species to be covered are regularly seen in all Canadian provinces east of the Rocky Mountains.
 In case you need to miss a workshop, they will be recorded so that you may view them again anytime during the following week or two.

-An optional bonus outdoor session in Saskatoon will involve a 1-hour walk in a habitat where many warblers and vireos are often found.
+An optional bonus outdoor session in Saskatoon will involve a 1-hour walk through the Forestry Farm Park in a habitat where many warblers and vireos are often found.
+Park entrance fees apply.
 Please wear a mask and follow physical distancing during the walk.
 Maximum number of participants in this bonus outdoor session determined by Saskatchewan COVID regulations.

-This workshop also makes a great birthday gift or anniversary gift for the birding enthusiast in your family.
+This workshop also makes a great birthday gift, retirement gift, graduation gift or anniversary gift for the birding enthusiast in your family.